-The machine is fitted for the application of a demolition hammer; the operation of the hammer is obtained by means of an additional distributor controlled by a pedal (1) positioned on the left side.
-The hammer is operated by pressing the pedal (1) with the toe, since pressurized oil is thus introduced in the delivery circuit (left side); the oil flow is interrupted and the hammer is thus stopped by releasing the pedal.
+The machine can be fitted for the application of a demolition hammer; the operation of the hammer is obtained by means of an additional distributor controlled by a pedal (1) positioned on the left side.

+The hammer is operated by pressing the pedal (1) with the toe, since pressurized oil is thus introduced in the delivery circuit (left side); the oil flow is interrupted and therefore the hammer is stopped by releasing the pedal (See "3.3.5 pos.
+11 OPTIONAL EQUIPMENT CONTROL").